MineTrax/minetrax.github.io/docs/web/getting-started.md

 In this step we are going to setup [Pusher](https://pusher.com) as our websocket server.

 :::tip
 Pusher provide 200k messages per day in free tier, depending on your audience it might not be enough.
 In that case please check __[Websocket Options](./websocket-options.md)__ page to learn how to setup Pusher alternatives.

+*It is recommended to go for alternatives only after giving Pusher a try and its limit runs out.*
 :::

 1. Go to pusher.com and create a account.